Micro Genius

 Micro Genius (小天才 (Xiǎo Tiān Cái, Little Genius)) is a brand name used for Famicom clone consoles marketed in several countries around the world, particularly in areas where Nintendo consoles were not readily available, including the Middle East, Southeast Asia, South America, Eastern Europe, South Africa and East Asian countries excluding Japan and South Korea.
 The name was initially and most famously used by TXC Corporation for its range of Taiwanese-made Famicom clones, software and accessories, but later passed to other companies and remains in use today on rebranded Chinese Famicom clones and LCD games.

-In some countries - such as Malaysia - during the early 1990s, Micro Genius Famicom clones were the most popular game consoles, mirroring the popularity enjoyed several years earlier by Nintendo's official Famicom and NES in Japan and North America.
-In Russia certain models of Micro Genius were sold under the Dendy brand, and in Poland one version, the IQ-502, was released as a Pegasus console - both of which were also the most popular consoles in their respective countries - while in Colombia and certain other Latin American countries they were sold as Nichi-Man.
-Micro Genius consoles were also sighted being played by children in a North Korean children's camp in 2008, a country which few other video games have reached.
-However, they rarely reached markets where Nintendo was more recognisable, as they often infringed on Nintendo's patents in those regions.
+In some countries during the early 1990s, Micro Genius Famicom clones were the most popular game consoles, mirroring the popularity enjoyed several years earlier by Nintendo's official Famicom and NES in Japan and North America.
+However, they rarely reached markets where Nintendo was more recognisable, as they often infringed upon Nintendo's patents in those regions.

 Consoles and accessories

 There are several models of the Micro Genius, but the Micro Genius IQ-501 was particularly popular until the official introduction of competitors like Sega and Nintendo in the regions where it was sold.

 The games came in form of 60-pin cartridges, identical to those of the Japanese Famicom, which were inserted from the top into a cartridge port.

 A standard Micro Genius console package came with two wired controllers and sometimes a light gun.
 Some models also used an RF antenna to transmit signals wirelessly to a receiver inserted in the TV.
 Later incarnations came with IR wireless controllers.